In the past, most co.s were not clear about salary transparency. Now, it’s more common to discuss pay openly…instead of hiding it under a rock.

 Pay Equity Compliance

-Pay transparency is a great way to attract more qualified candidates to your job ads (and some places legally require it).
-But if you’re editing hundreds of job descriptions with a big team, how do you ensure your JDs have salary transparency?
+Pay transparency is a great way to attract more qualified candidates to your job ads.
+And some places legally require it.
+But let’s say you’re editing hundreds of job descriptions with a big team.
+How do you ensure your JDs have salary transparency?

 Ongig’s Text Analyzer tool helps you track salary compliance in your JDs.
-This functionality is helpful, especially when you’re writing JDs at scale with a larger team, to ensure you are compliant.
+This functionality is helpful, especially when you’re writing JDs at scale with a larger team.
+While you want to keep a human eye on the process, this tool can make the process easier and faster.
+Thus, saving you a lot of time and effort.
+This level of accountability is how you can ensure you are compliant.

 Here’s a quick summary of how it works:

 - Ongig scans for non-compliant jobs every hour.
 The compliance report functionality alerts you of non-compliant roles so you can make edits.
-It breaks your JDs down by “Location Type” and shows if roles are remote or onsite for easy organization.
+So, it breaks your JDs down by “Location Type” and shows if roles are remote or onsite for easy organization.

 - Ongig emails you a compliance report.
-If you sign up for the “Compliance Report” functionality, you get an emailed compliance/pay equity report as an extra reminder, to help you keep track of “Non-Compliant Jobs.”
+If you sign up for the “Compliance Report” functionality, you get an emailed compliance/pay equity report as an extra reminder.
+And so this is to help you keep track of “Non-Compliant” job listings.

 Why I Wrote This:

-The more open you are about pay transparency, the more your business will grow positively.
-And if you want to ensure your job postings are compliant with “pay equity” laws, Ongig’s software helps you quickly scan them for missing salary info, so you can easily edit any that are not compliant.
+The more open you are about pay transparency, the more your business will grow.
+And we know you want to ensure your job postings are compliant with “pay equity” laws.
+And that’s where Ongig’s software comes in to help you quickly scan them for missing salary info.
+So, you can easily edit any JDs that are not compliant.

 Shout-outs: